migue11c/dotfiles/README.md

 ## Quick explanation

-Dotfiles are configuration files stored in the hidden '.config' directory.
+Dotfiles are configuration files stored in the hidden `.config` directory.
 This repo has configurations for the following packages:

 - hyprland